 OneDrive provides convenient file sync and storage for users of various devices, but some users have recently reported that OneDrive keeps closing on Windows 10/11 and Macs, a problem that also occurs more frequently on some Android devices.

 Usually, OneDrive keeps crashing and restarting is caused by corrupted temporary data or corrupted application files, and improper installation by some users on different operating systems can also lead to conflicts of subsequent use.
 Don't worry, here are all possible and effective ways to fix the problem in the article.

 6 fixes to the OneDrive keeps crashing from Windows/Mac/Android

-How do I get rid of the OneDrive freeze or OneDrive crashes on startup alike?
+After knowing why OneDrive keeps crashing, how do I get rid of the OneDrive freezes, OneDrive crashes on startup, or other issues like OneDrive keeps signing out, OneDrive keeps disconnecting, etc.?
 Don't worry, no matter what device you're experiencing the issue with, try these 6 solutions to fix it.

 OneDrive is highly integrated with Microsoft 365, and when you save a file through Office, the program saves a copy to the cache folder.
 In addition, the accumulation of excessive cache and data is the main reason why OneDrive keeps crashing on Android.

 Step 1.
 Click the Start button and type Microsoft Office tools, click this option, and select Office Upload Center.